wearenolte/wp-plugin/README.md

 }
 ```

-In this example the ```init``` function will be run automatically by LeeanPlugin.
+In this example the ```init``` function will be run automatically by LeanPlugin.
-To use the other function, you just need to do the following: ```Media::get_image_src( $id, 'large');``` (don't forget to *use* the ```Leean``` namespace).
+To use the other function, you just need to do the following: ```Media::get_image_src( $id, 'large');``` (don't forget to *use* the ```Lean``` namespace).

 #### Modules
 Modules are groups of PHP files all relating to similar functionality.
 Each module is placed in its own folder within ```src/Modules```.
-It has an optional ```Bootstrap::init``` function which is run automatically when LeeanPlugin initiates and can be used to initiate any code required by the plugin, such as loading init methods in the Module's other files or setting up WordPress hooks.
+It has an optional ```Bootstrap::init``` function which is run automatically when LeanPlugin initiates and can be used to initiate any code required by the plugin, such as loading init methods in the Module's other files or setting up WordPress hooks.
 All classes/functions will also be automatically made available by Composer autoloader.

 You need to use following the following pattern to create a Module: